 Instrowest Safety Philosophy

 At Instrowest we don't just think of safety as a necessity that is required by our clients, we think of it as an essential part of our business.
-Our safety record is essential to the future growth of our business; it allows us to win and retain our clients, lower our insurance premiums, maintain a fit and healthy workforce, get longevity out of our equipment through proper work practices and know that our employees and clients feel valued and safe in every part of their dealing with Instrowest.
+Our safety record is essential to the future growth of our business; it allows us to win and retain our clients, lower our insurance premiums, maintain a fit and healthy workforce, get longevity out of our equipment through proper work practices, and know that our employees and clients feel valued and safe in every part of their dealing with Instrowest.
 We believe that all incidents are preventable and avoidable, and as such we emphasize the risks involved with every single decision we make both as individuals and as a company.
 We must always consider the consequences of our actions and decisions, and be aware that others around us are making decisions that could ultimately affect us.
-Safety on any site is a dynamic process, where the actions of any one individual could impact on everyone around them.
+Safety on any site is a dynamic process, where the actions of anyone individual could impact everyone around them.
 This must be clearly understood by all individuals within our organisation and should be considered before any action is undertaken.